 The Board members gather views from their peers to ensure that developing countries' needs and perspectives on immunisation are always at the forefront of Gavi policy-making and priorities.

-Developing country Board members feed knowledge and best practice back to their regional constituencies, helping to spread the word about the value of vaccination and steadily increase global levels of immunisation coverage.
+Developing country Board members feed knowledge and best practice back to their constituencies, helping to spread the word about the value of vaccination and steadily increase global levels of immunisation coverage.